xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

         formats described above (YYYYMMDDHHMM, YYYYMMDD or a raw 4 byte big-endian time_t).

+        Don't mix `START.`\ *SLOT*, `END.`\ *SLOT* and/or `SPAN.`\ *SLOT* with `DATEVALUE` on the same slot number.

         If `DATEVALUE` isn't set then `START`, `END` and `SPAN` will perform date filtering using an older approach based on D-, M-, and Y-prefixed terms.
 This approach can only filter to a granularity of one day, so only the `YYYYMMDD` part of `START` and `END` are used.
+Support for `YYYY` and `YYYYMM` in `START` and `END` for term-based date filtering was added in Xapian 1.4.8 - in earlier versions this failed with an error.

         Also instead of `START`/`END` defaulting to the start and end of time, they instead default to 1st January 1970 and today's date respectively.
         The term-based date range filtering also includes a special `Dlatest` term, which allows flagging a document as always current.
 There's no equivalent to this for value-based date range filters.

-        Don't mix `START.`\ *SLOT*, `END.`\ *SLOT* and/or `SPAN.`\ *SLOT* with `DATEVALUE` on the same slot number.

 START END SPAN
         like `START.`\ *SLOT*, `END.`\ *SLOT* and `SPAN.`\ *SLOT* but for value